Abu Ghraib torture and prisoner abuse: Systematic torture

-On May 7, 2004, Pierre Krähenbühl, operations director for the International Committee of the Red Cross (ICRC), stated that inspection visits made by the ICRC to detention centers run by the U.S. and its allies showed that acts of prisoner abuse were not isolated acts, but were part of a "pattern and a broad system".
+On May 7, 2004, Pierre Krähenbühl, operations director for the International Committee of the Red Cross (ICRC), stated that inspection visits made by the ICRC to detention centers run by the US and its allies showed that acts of prisoner abuse were not isolated acts, but were part of a "pattern and a broad system".
 He went on to say that some of the incidents they had observed were "tantamount to torture".

 Many of the torture techniques used were developed at Guantánamo detention center, including prolonged isolation; the frequent flyer program, a sleep deprivation program whereby people were moved from cell to cell every few hours so they could not sleep for days, weeks, or even months; short shackling in painful positions; nudity; extreme use of heat and cold; the use of loud music and noise; and preying on phobias.

-Armed forces in the U.S. and the UK are jointly trained in techniques known as resistance to interrogation (R2I) techniques.
+Armed forces in the US and the UK are jointly trained in techniques known as resistance to interrogation (R2I) techniques.
 These R2I techniques are taught ostensibly to help soldiers cope with, or resist, torture if they are captured.
 On May 8, 2004, The Guardian reported that according to a former British special forces officer, the acts committed by the Abu Ghraib prison military personnel resembled the techniques used in R2I training.

 The same report stated the following:

 Historian Alfred W. McCoy, who authored a book on torture in the Philippines armed forces, noted similarities in the abusive treatment of prisoners at Abu Ghraib and the techniques described in the KUBARK Counterintelligence Interrogation manual published by the United States Central Intelligence Agency in 1963.
-He asserts that what he calls "the CIA's no-touch torture methods" have been in continuous use by the CIA and the U.S. military intelligence since that time.
+He asserts that what he calls "the CIA's no-touch torture methods" have been in continuous use by the CIA and the US military intelligence since that time.

 Casualties

-A 2006 study tried to count the number of deaths by looking at public domain reports, as total figures had not been given by the U.S. government.
+A 2006 study attempted to estimate the number of deaths by reviewing public domain reports, as the US government had not provided total figures.
 It counted 63 detainee deaths at Abu Ghraib from all causes.
-Of these, 36 occurred due to insurgent mortar attacks, others were due to natural causes and homicide.
+Of these, 36 occurred due to insurgent mortar attacks, others were due to natural causes, and homicide.

 The issue of deaths due to mortar attack received criticism.
 The Geneva Convention requires prisoners not be kept at facilities vulnerable to artillery attack.
 As Abu Ghraib was located in the combat zone, its vulnerability to such an attack had been raised early on, but ultimately it was decided to keep the prisoners there.
-No other U.S. detention facility in Iraq suffered casualties due to mortar attacks.
+No other US detention facility in Iraq suffered casualties due to mortar attacks.